 A Green Travel Plan should deliver economic, practical and easy to manage measures both now and in the future.
 The majority of individuals that usually require a green travel plan are commercial developers and businesses.
 A plan should typically be:

 - economic to implement ‘day one’

 - include practical, well thought out measures that work

 What’s the difference between Green and Workplace travel plans?

-A Green Travel Plan (also typically known as a Workplace Travel Plan) is an obligation imposed local authorities through the planning process typically way of panning condition attached to a planning consent or a S.106 agreement.
+A Green Travel Plan (also typically known as a Workplace Travel Plan) is an obligation imposed by local authorities through the planning process typically by way of panning condition attached to a planning consent or by a S.106 agreement.
 It may also be introduced as a requirement during the application process.